RobKokochak/robks-personal-site/src/content/blog/getting-the-most-out-of-a-cs-degree.md

 a call to my team manager that they didn't have allocation to extend full-time offers to me nor most of the other interns on my team, which was a first for them in years.

-In total, it took me about four months to finally land a job, after hundreds of applications and only 2 interviews.
+In total, it took me about four months to finally land a job, after over a hundred applications and only 2 interviews.
 I still felt like one of the lucky ones.
-As the year has continued, it's remained difficult for entry-level job seekers as the market continues to be very tight and competitive.
+A year on, it's remained difficult for entry-level job seekers as the market continues to be very tight and competitive.

 I've been wanting to write a post about my experience for a while, both to share what worked for me, and how I would do things